BrunoSantanaS/Data-Integrator/app/README.md

 - **Advanced FTP Operations:**
   Extend FTP functionalities with additional operations and error handling.

+- **Deployment Considerations:**
+  Provide guidelines for deploying the WSGI server to scale the application.
+This may include configuring multiple worker processes (using Gunicorn or uWSGI), setting up a reverse proxy (such as Nginx), and implementing load balancing.

 ## License

 This project is licensed under the MIT License.